gt0777/VRCLiveCaptionsMod/README.md

 In the user details quickmenu, you should also see a new option for enabling high-priority captioning.
 You can enable this per-user and this will prioritize their captioning over others.

+## Performance

+There should be little to no performance hit when using lightweight models.
+However, you may suffer a ~300ms hiccup when a new player starts talking.

+When using a lightweight model, the captions should be pretty much in sync with the voice.
+In some cases, it may even be ahead of the voice due to the weird way VRChat audio works.

 ## Accuracy

 The live caption accuracy may be worse at first when a new player has joined or when you've just enabled captioning, but it should get better over time as the person speaks more.
 The session gets reset after about 2 minutes of no activity (no speaking or out of range) to save on memory, or 10 minutes if they're high-priority.